 Immediately following the emergency declaration, Administration put into place processes to track the financial impact that may be experienced due to the pandemic.
 This included the creation of an Emergency Event cost centre which would allow the Town to quantify additional and non-budgeted expenditures, and or costs associated with the COVID-19 pandemic.

 Through the specialized cost center, the financial data on certain accounts was easily obtainable.
-Certain expense accounts had more substantial increases than others due to COVID-19.
 These individual accounts have been separated below, with a brief explanation on each.